CibelesR/NLP_Associate_DS_Test/README.md

 If you have doubts, please write me: cibelesredondo@gmail.com I will be glad to answer all you questions about the process!

+P.D: Do not be afraid of the document titles!
+They are all quotes from EA games ;)